The Universe is a dream dreamed by a single dreamer where all the dream characters dream too.

 Portrayal vs. Characterization

 An important difference is made here between a portrayal and a characterization.
 The portrayal given by a dream character is based on reality to at least some extent.
 Like when Anthony Hopkins played Richard Nixon, he portrayed the person as a character in the movie.
 A characterization, on the other hand, is more imaginative and doesn’t have to be based at all on reality.
-A rule of thumb in dream interpretation is, portrayals connect more with dreams about outer life events and situations, whereas characterizations dramatize inner life.
-The difference can be especially helpful for recognizing why a character’s script is written the way it is, and their role in the story.
-It helps you reverse engineer the dream and understand it through its mechanics.
+Portrayals tend to connect more with dreams about outer life events and situations, whereas characterizations dramatize inner life.
+The difference can be especially helpful for recognizing why a character’s script is written the way it is.
+It can help you understand their role in the story, reverse engineer the dream and understand it through its mechanics.

 Dream characters can be surrogates for people you know.
 Surrogates don’t necessarily look like those people, but something will connect them symbolically.
 Such as when a dog — “man’s best friend” — is used to represent your best friend.
 Or a nun — a “sister” — represents your sister or a sister-like relationship.

-Dreams have a variety of reasons for using surrogates.
+Dreams have various reasons for using surrogates.
 Oftentimes, it gives you the distance to observe.
 Use of a surrogate for a person you know obscures who the dream refers to, when seeing that person in a dream might veer you off course from following along with the story.
 For example, you see your ex in a dream and it brings up a load of charged emotions and associations.
 Instead, the dream uses a surrogate to represent the person.
-You will still react from your gut based on the subconscious knowledge of the symbolism, but at least you can step back enough to stay within the parameters of the story.
+You will still react from your gut based on subconscious knowledge of the symbolism — you know deep down what the surrogate represents — but at least you can step back enough to stay within the parameters of the story.